 National Forest Planning. (by Ross W. Gorte and Kristina Alexander) The FS is required to prepare comprehensive, integrated land and resource management plans for the national forests.
-The plans are to be developed and revised with public involvement (16 U.S.C. § 1604(d)), must provide for the multiple use and sustained yield of goods and services (§ 1604(e)), and must be "prepared in accordance with the National Environmental Policy Act of 1969..." (§ 1604(g)(1)).
-Regulations to implement forest planning were adopted in 1979 and substantially revised in 1982.
+49 The plans are to be developed and revised with public involvement (16 U.S.C. § 1604(d)), must provide for the multiple use and sustained yield of goods and services (§ 1604(e)), and must be prepared in accordance with NEPA (§ 1604(g)(1)).
+Regulations to implement forest planning were adopted in 1979 and substantially revised in 1982.50

-The Clinton Administration finalized new rules (to be phased in over three years) that emphasized planning for the biological sustainability of the national forests.
-The Bush Administration extended the effective date of the Clinton rules three times, then replaced them before they went into effect.
+The Clinton Administration finalized new rules (to be phased in over three years) that emphasized planning for the biological sustainability of the national forests.51 The Bush Administration delayed the effective date of the Clinton rules three times, then replaced them before they went into effect.

 The Bush Administration promulgated final rules in 2005 to balance biological and socioeconomic sustainability, to make fewer decisions at the national level by reducing regulatory guidelines, and to alter public input in the planning process.
 The rules also would have exempted plans from NEPA and ESA, because the Administration views plans as guides to decision-making that would not include site-specific decisions.
 The Bush planning rules were challenged.
-On March 30, 2007, the U.S. District Court for Northern California remanded the Bush rules to the agency
+On March 30, 2007, the U.S. District Court for Northern California remanded the Bush rules to the agency because the rules violated NEPA, ESA, and APA.
+The Administration appealed the decision, but later withdrew the appeal.
+The FS reissued the 2005 rule as a proposed rule to meet the court's requirement to provide notice.
+To comply with the court's other mandates, the FS issued a draft environmental impact statement (DEIS) and